Particular/docs.particular.net/servicecontrol/deploying-servicecontrol-in-a-cluster.md

 The following procedure is a high level guide on how to deploy ServiceControl onto a fault-tolerant cluster using Windows Failover Clustering.

 NOTE: This guide assumes that MSMQ is the underlying transport.
 Other transports work as long as these are deployed on a different machine.
-In that case you can skip the MSMQ specific steps.
+In that case, skip the MSMQ specific steps.

 ## Basic setup